frsechet/cognito-user-pool/readme.md

 This library is a wrapper around the javascript frontend library aws-cognito-identity-js to easily manage your Cognito User Pool in a node.js backend environment.

+## Note

+This library was first developed when Cognito was still relatively new and complex to use from the backend.
+The situation improved greatly though, and it is probably better to use standard AWS SDKs now.
+If you are looking for something simple, you can use this.
+If you want to use the full power of Amazon Cognito, you should probably use the official AWS SDKs.

 ## Usage

 At the root of your project, do: